snowdj/geocompr/05-geometry-operations.md

 Note the use of `along = TRUE` and `cellnumbers = TRUE` arguments to return cell IDs *along* the path.
 The result is a list containing a matrix of cell IDs in the first column and elevation values in the second.
 The number of list elements is equal to the number of lines or polygons from which we are extracting values.
-The subsequent code chunk first converts this tricky matrix-in-a-list object into a simple data frame, returns the coordinates associated with each extracted cell and finds the associated distances along the transect (see `?geosphere::distm()` for details):
+The subsequent code chunk first converts this tricky matrix-in-a-list object into a simple data frame, returns the coordinates associated with each extracted cell and finds the associated distances along the transect (see `?geosphere::distGeo()` for details):

 ```r